Mario Pašalić: International career

 On 14 May 2014, Pašalić was on Croatia manager Niko Kovač's 30-man list that was named to participate in the 2014 World Cup.
 He was not, however, selected for the final squad.
 He made his debut for Croatia on 4 September 2014 when he replaced Mario Mandžukić in a friendly home victory over Cyprus.

 In May 2018, he was named in Zlatko Dalić's preliminary 32-man squad for the 2018 FIFA World Cup in Russia but did not make the final 23.

 He scored his debut goal for the national team on 7 October 2020 in a friendly 2–1 victory over Switzerland.

 Personal life

 Pašalić was born in Mainz, Germany, but grew up in Kaštel Gomilica, Croatia.
 His father Ivan is a Bosnian Croat from Sarajlije near Tomislavgrad.
 His mother Slavica hails from Vrlika.
-They both moved to Germany due to the Yugoslav War.
+They both moved to Germany due to the Yugoslav Wars.
 He is a cousin of fellow footballer Ivan Krstanović.

 In June 2019, Pašalić married his longtime girlfriend Marija Grbeša on the island of Čiovo.
 In February 2022, Pašalić and Grbeša became parents of a baby boy, whom they named Luka.